SharifElfouly/set-up/README.md

 # kinesis
 with tweaks:
-- overivew shortcut: Right Super
+- overivew shortcut: Left Super
-- Alt is swapped with with Win
+- Left Alt is swapped with with Left Win